IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 </v-click>

 <!--
-Template literals - tagged templates
+Template literals (tagged templates)
-- "The tag function can then perform whatever operations on these arguments you wish, and return the manipulated string"
-- fairly unknown JS feature
-- create custom identifier in front of template literal to run through a function -->
+- only refers to the template, if you use it standalone you don't have a component -->

 ---